nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * has a need to manage a significant number of contacts
-* prefer desktop apps over other types
-* can type fast
 * prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* is not used to using CLI apps
+* tends to forget commands
+* easily overwhelmed by too many information

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: manage contacts faster than a typical mouse/GUI driven app and provides a clean and easy to use UI

 ### User stories